-5.1.2.
+- 5.1.2.
 BWL events are Weightlifting competitions registered as "BWL events" in the United Kingdom and in the BWL calendar of events.
 British Weight Lifting hold an annual programme of events to best meet the needs of its members as it sees fit from time to time.
-Events at Tiers 1, 2 and 3 must follow the BWL Technical and Competition Rules & Regulations (TCRR) unless otherwise specified and agreed in writing by BWL.
+Events at Tiers 1, 2 and 3 must follow the BWL Technical and Competition Rules & Regulations (TCRR) unless otherwise specified and agreed in writing by BWL. - 5.1.3.

-5.1.3.
 At BWL Events, Organisers must guarantee unconditional entry to all participants from all eligible BWL Member Clubs and organisations as compliant with these TCRR.
-Subject to each events' eligibility requirements.

-5.1.4.
-All BWL Events must include the two (2) individual lifts at tiers 1 to 3.

-5.1.5.
-All BWL Events at tiers 1 to 3 shall only be recognised providing the following minimum criteria are adhered to:

-- Competitions must be notified to BWL within the appropriate timescales and registered on BARS. - There shall be a minimum of three licensed referees in attendance adjudicating the competition. - The Event Organiser (and/or their representative) shall send all competition protocols to BWL within two days of the end of the competition on approved BWL Competition Protocols for recognition of results. - Be governed by the BWL Technical and Competition Rules and Regulations

-5.1.6.
-BWL will publish online via its website the event date for each BWL Competition stating when entries open and when entries close for each competition.
+Subject to each events' eligibility requirements. - 5.1.4.
+All BWL Events must include the two (2) individual lifts at tiers 1 to 3. - 5.1.5.
+All BWL Events at Tiers 1 to 3 shall only be recognised providing the following minimum criteria are adhered to: - Competitions must be notified to BWL within the appropriate timescales and registered on BARS. - At Tier 1 and 2 Events, at the discretion of BWL, there may be one licenced centre referee adjudicating the competition, who is qualified to at least BWL Level 3. - At Tier 3 events there may be one licenced centre referee adjudicating the competition, who is qualified to at least BWL Level 3; or three licenced BWL Level 2 referees. - The Event Organiser (and/or their representative) shall send all competition protocols to BWL within two days of the end of the competition on approved BWL Competition Protocols for recognition of results and uploaded by the host to the BARS system, via Sport80, without delay, using the provided template.
+Note, National records cannot be set at Tier 3 competitions unless 3 referees are present.
+When a record is claimed, it is the responsibility of the lifter/coach/host to contact BWL within 1 week of breaking the record, and provide a copy of the results protocol, signed by all referees. - Be governed by the BWL Technical and Competition Rules and Regulations - 5.1.6.
+BWL will publish online via its website the event date for each BWL Competition stating when entries open and when entries close for each competition. - 5.1.7.

-5.1.7.
 BWL will publish the cost of entry to all competitions online and there is no appeal against the monetary level of the entry fee.